riccardo-bernardini/protypo/doc/User/user_tutorial.md

 ```
 /^ *([^ ]*) +([^ ].*)$/
 ```
-and the first sub-expression is the directive name, the second sub-expression is the directive parameter.
+and the first sub-expression is the `command`, the second sub-expression is the `parameter`.
 In other words, the directive name is the first substring made of non-space characters, while the parameter is what remains after removing spaces after the directive name.

+### Recognized directives

+Currently only `include` is recognized.
+Its behaviour is similar to C `#include` and it does a "physical" inclusion of the target file.
+This because I expect that in many cases `include` will be used to include common boilerplates and such.  `include` does not include the same file twice.
+Maybe later I'll add something line `always_include`.

 ## Comments